aaronchen/lutkar/readme.md

 npm install
 ```

-# Automation: Lutkar (Puppeteer)
+# Automation: Lutkar (Puppeteer Plugin)

-Lutkar is based on `puppeteer`, and uses  `puppeteer-extra` and `puppeteer-extra-plugin` to extend its automation capabilities
+Lutkar is based on `puppeteer`, and uses  `puppeteer-extra` and `puppeteer-extra-plugin` to enhance its automation features.

 # Test Framework: Mocha.js